-We sampled 57 Largemouth Bass in 2020 and 18 of these fish were Stock size (≥ 200 mm), which is a large decline from that reported in 2019 likely due to reduced effort, particularly during spring.
-Most Largemouth Bass were collected at Jackson Harbor (N=29), followed by North Point Marina (N=23), and then Waukegan Harbor (N=5).
-No Largemouth Bass were collected along the shoreline in Calumet Harbor.
-CPUE of Stock size Largemouth Bass increased at North Point Marina, but declined at Waukegan and Jackson Inner Harbor compared to 2019 (Table 5).
-The 77% decline in annual CPUE at Jackson Harbor can in large part be attributed to lack of sampling during spring (May thru early June) when most of these fish are typically caught at this location.
+We sampled 175 Largemouth Bass in 2021 and 88 of these fish were Stock size (≥ 200 mm).
+Most Largemouth Bass were collected at Jackson Harbor (N=78), followed by North Point Marina (N=9).
+One Largemouth Bass was caught along the shoreline in Calumet Harbor and none were collected at Waukegan Harbor.
+CPUE of Stock size Largemouth Bass increased more than 2-fold at Jackson Inner Harbor compared to 2019 and was most similar to the catch rate in 2017.
+At Waukegan South Harbor and North Point Marina CPUE of Largemouth Bass declined compared to 2019 (Table 5).

-Seven Largemouth Bass sampled in 2020 were Quality size and 1 fish was Preferred size.
-No memorable ( $\geq$ 510 mm) or trophy size ( $\geq$ 630 mm) Largemouth Bass were sampled.
-Stock size Largemouth Bass ranged in length from 285-390 mm and multiple size classes were represented in 2020 (Figure 4).
-The average relative weight (Wr) of Stock size Largemouth Bass was 107 in 2020 and the measured weights of these fish were slightly higher than standard weights (Ws; Figure 5).
+Thirty-five Largemouth Bass sampled in 2021 were Quality size and 11 fish were Preferred size.
+No memorable (\geq 510 mm) or trophy size (\geq 630 mm) Largemouth Bass were sampled.
+Stock size Largemouth Bass ranged in length from 205-495 mm and most larger fish (\geq 280 mm) were caught at Jackson Inner Harbor (Figure 4).
+The average relative weight (Wr) of Stock size Largemouth Bass was 104 in 2021 and measured weights of these fish were similar to or slightly higher than standard weights (Ws; Figure 5).